Contrary to popular belief, natural endowment is not typically the primary contributor to the acquisition of expertise…

 - Experts do not typically possess extra-ordinary brains that are capable of remembering and calculating far beyond the capacity of “normal” brains.

 - Expertise is domain-specific.
 It is not correlated with general intelligence.
 In other words, being expert in chess does not make one expert in music.

 - Experts master meaningful patterns.
-Research shows that chess masters are no better than novices at understanding and remembering a random arrangement of chess pieces, but chess masters do have deep understanding when the chessboard is arranged in meaningful patterns… patterns based on the themes and strategies of chess.
+Research shows that chess masters are no better than novices at understanding and remembering a random arrangement of chess pieces.
+Chess masters have a deep understanding when the chessboard is arranged in meaningful patterns… patterns based on the themes and strategies of chess.

 - Expertise is the product of experience… specifically the kind of experience that comes with disciplined work in pursuit of a meaningful goal.

-- Notice that the words expert, experience, and experiment all share the very same root: “exper”.
+- The words expert, experience, and experiment share the very same root: “exper”.
 This is no coincidence.

-- All experts, whatever their natural endowment, have one trait in common: LOVE for what they are doing.
-Passion fuels the work ethic and discipline required to study and persevere when things get tough… after all the non-experts have given up.
+In summary, all experts, whatever their natural endowment, have one trait in common: LOVE for what they are doing.
+Passion fuels the discipline required to study and persevere when things get tough… after all the non-experts have given up.